Sadegh Hedayat: Career

 Hedayat subsequently devoted his whole life to studying Western literature and to learning and investigating Iranian history and folklore.
 The works of Rainer Maria Rilke, Edgar Allan Poe, Franz Kafka, Anton Chekhov, and Guy de Maupassant intrigued him the most.
 During his short literary life span, Hedayat published a substantial number of short stories and novelettes, two historical dramas, a play, a travelogue, and a collection of satirical parodies and sketches.
 His writings also include numerous literary criticisms, studies in Persian folklore, and many translations from Middle Persian and French.
 He is credited with having brought the Persian language and literature into the mainstream of international contemporary writing.
-There is no doubt that Hedayat was the most modern of all modern writers in Iran.
-Yet, for Hedayat, modernity was not just a question of scientific rationality or a pure imitation of European values.

-In his later years, feeling the socio-political problems of the time, Hedayat started attacking the two major causes of Iran's decimation, the monarchy, and through his stories, he tried to impute the deafness and blindness of the nation to the abuses of these two major powers.
-He felt alienated by everyone around him, especially by his peers, and his last published work, The Message of Kafka, bespeaks melancholy, desperation, and the sense of doom experienced by those subjected to discrimination and repression.

 Hedayat traveled and stayed in India from 1936 until late 1937 (the mansion he stayed in during his visit to Bombay was identified in 2014).
 Hedayet spent time in Bombay learning the Pahlavi (Middle Persian) language from the Parsi Zoroastrian community of India.
 He was taught by Bahramgore Tahmuras Anklesaria (also spelled as Behramgore Tehmurasp Anklesaria), a renowned scholar and philologist.
 Nadeem Akhtar's Hedayat in India provides details of Hedayat's sojourn in India.
 In Bombay Hedayat completed and published his most enduring work, The Blind Owl, which he had started writing, in Paris, as early as 1930.
 The book was praised by Henry Miller, André Breton, and others, and Kamran Sharareh has called it "one of the most important literary works in the Persian language".